Mubashir271/Mubashir271/README.md

-# 👋 Hi, I'm Mubashir Mughal!
+f# 👋 Hi, I'm Mubashir Mughal!

 I'm a **React Native Developer** based in Rawalpindi (Pakistan), with a passion for creating scalable, high-performance mobile applications.
 I specialize in **React Native**, **Redux**, **API Integration**, and **Firebase**.
 I have experience building mobile apps from scratch, and I’m always looking to expand my skills.